MatthewCondon/OrcanizedChaos/Documents/Database.md

 ```
 USE orca_users;
 ```
 This command allows you to focus on using this specific database.
+You will now be able to make specific changes to this database, including adding new tables and making edits to the entries.

 ## Configuring the Database